urbit/urbit.org/content/docs/arvo/clay/marks/marks.md

 Alternately, instead of `+form`, `+diff`, `+pact`, `+join`, and `+mash`, a `mark` can provide the same functionality by defining `+grad` to be the name of another `mark` to which we wish to delegate the revision control responsibilities.
 Then, before running any of those functions, Clay will convert to the other `mark`, and convert back afterward.
 For example, the `%hoon` `mark` is revision-controlled in the same way as `%txt`, so its `+grad` is simply `++ grad %txt`.
 Of course, `+txt` must be defined in `+grow` and `+grab` as well.

-We mentioned that `+noun` is the only mandatory arm in `+grab` and `+grow`, but there are a couple of others that, while not mandatory, are of particular interest.
+We mentioned that `+noun` is the only mandatory arm in `+grab`, but there are a couple of others that, while not mandatory, are of particular interest.

 The first is a `+mime` arm for converting to and from the `%mime` `mark`.
 When you `|commit` a file to a `desk` mounted to Unix, Clay will receive the data as a `%mime` `mark`, and then convert it to the `mark` matching the file extension.
 It will perform the same operation in reverse when mounting a `desk` to Unix.
 For this reason, any `mark` you wish to be able to access from the Unix filesystem should have `%mime` conversion routines.
 In certain cases (such as the scry interface), Eyre will also need to convert your `mark` to a `%mime` in order to encode it in an HTTP response, so you may require a `+mime` arm for that reason as well.